andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 let fAB: t(('a, 'b)) = apply(fBToAB, fb);
 ```

+We've now "filled" all the arguments of `makeTuple2`, and we get our final
+result - a tuple wrapped in our applicative context: `t('a, 'b)`.

-Finally, we ca now write our `tuple2` function in terms of `map` and `apply`.
+To wrap up, we'll now write our `tuple2` function in terms of `map` and
-Stay tuned to see a cleaner, more intuitive way to do this below.
+`apply` (and stay tuned to see a cleaner, more intuitive way to do this
+below):

 ```ocaml
 let tuple2 = (fa: t('a), fb: t('b)) => {